Rafned/Krait-Ecosystem/README.md

 > **Note: This is an architectural overview and benchmark repository.** The core implementation remains private.

+⚖️ License & Intellectual Property

+🔒 Proprietary & View-Only.
+NOT Open Source.

+This repository is shared for educational and research purposes only.
+You may read and study the materials, but commercial use, reimplementation of patterns, or copying is strictly prohibited.

+    ✅ Allowed: Reading, studying, and non-commercial sharing (with attribution).
+    🚫 Prohibited: Commercial use, copying code, reimplementing the described architectural patterns (including VRAM management, AST repair, sharded bus), or distributing modified versions of the documentation.

+See the LICENSE file for full legal details and commercial licensing options.

 ## 🧠 Philosophy

 Krait-Ecosystem moves beyond monolithic LLMs towards a society of specialized, collaborative agents.
 The system is built on principles of: